-4.1.8 Description of the expected financing of the Issuer's activities
+"4.1.8 Description of the expected financing of the Issuer's activities

-As at 30 September 2020, the loans to deposits ratio (LDR), a ratio between the customer loans and deposits, including the repo activity, is equal to 98.3%.
-Such ratio slightly improves compared to 31 December 2019, equal to 102.6%, due to the slowdown of loans growth compared to the deposits one, also considering the current macroeconomic scenario.
+As at 31 December 2020, the loans to deposits ratio (LDR), a ratio between the customer loans and deposits, including the repo activity, is equal to 90.4%.
+Such ratio improves compared to 31 December 2019, equal to 102.6%, due to the slowdown of loans growth combined with the increase of deposits, also considering the current macroeconomic scenario.